ChrisTimperley/Wallace.jl/tutorials/max_ones.md

 the population setup used by our algorithm.
-By default, the standard `population` type within Wallace is composed of a number of demes (also known as sub-populations), each of which undergoes its own evolutionary processes in isolation, perhaps running on a separate compute node.
+By default, the standard `population` type within Wallace is composed of a number of demes (also known as sub-populations), each of which undergoes its own evolutionary processes in isolation, perhaps running on its own compute node.

 Following the example below, we can create a single-deme population, composed of 100 individuals of a single species and using a given breeding setup, both defined